sinamajidian/Rcourse/README.md

 You can download the R software from [here](https://cran.r-project.org/bin/windows/base/R-3.6.1-win.exe).
 This software is the core of R-programming.

 We need a good interface which is called R-Studio.
-You can download it from [here](https://rstudio.com/products/rstudio/download/).
+You can download it from [here](https://rstudio.com/products/rstudio/download/) using VPN.
 If you have problem in downloading it you may download it from [here](https://mihandownload.com/software/rstudio).